CasparCG/media-scanner/README.md

 * `/thumbnail` - Lists the available thumbnails
 * `/thumbnail/<name>` - Gets the thumbnail for a media file
 * `/templates` - Detailed list of templates in JSON format.
+* `/media` - Lists available media files in json form with an enhanced set of metadata
+* `/media/info/<name>` - Gets the json enhanced metadata for the specified media file
+* `/media/thumbnail/<name>` - Gets the thumbnail for a media file

 ### Changes
 A stream of changes can be accessed with the following.
 [Full docs](https://pouchdb.com/api.html#changes)